awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.OnlineOps.md

  Global secondary indexes inherit the read/write capacity mode from the base table\.
 For more information, see [Considerations When Changing Read/Write Capacity Mode](switching.capacitymode.md)\.

+**Note**
+Backfill operations and ongoing write operations share write throughput within the global secondary index\.
+When creating a new GSI, it can be important to check if your choice of partition key is producing uneven or narrowed distribution of data or traffic across the new index’s partition key values\.
+If this occurs, you could be seeing backfill and write operations occurring at the same time and throttling writes to the base table\.
+The service takes measures to minimize the potential for this scenario, but has no insight into the shape of customer data with respect to the index partition key, the chosen projection, or the sparseness of the index primary key\.
+If you suspect that your new global secondary index might have narrow or skewed data or traffic distribution across partition key values, consider the following before adding new indexes to operationally important tables\.
+It might be safest to add the index at a time when your application is driving the least amount of traffic\.
+Consider enabling CloudWatch Contributor Insights on your base table and indexes\.
+This will give you valuable insight into your traffic distribution\.
+For provisioned capacity mode base tables and indexes, set the provisioned write capacity of your new index to at least double that of your base table\.
+Watch `WriteThrottleEvents`, `ThrottledRequests`, `OnlineIndexPercentageProgress`, `OnlineIndexConsumedWriteCapacity` and `OnlineIndexThrottleEvents` CloudWatch metrics throughout the process\.
+Adjust the provisioned write capacity as required to complete the backfill in a reasonable time without any significant throttling effects on your ongoing operations\.
+Be prepared to cancel the index creation if you experience operational impact due to write throttling, and increasing the provisioned write capacity in your new GSI does not resolve it\.

 ## Describing the Global Secondary Indexes on a Table<a name="GSI.Describing"></a>

 To view the status of all the global secondary indexes on a table, use the `DescribeTable` operation\.
 The `GlobalSecondaryIndexes` portion of the response shows all of the indexes on the table, along with the current status of each \( `IndexStatus`\)\.